Skip to main content

 • The review queue.
 No post publishes without human approval.
 Reviewers edit, regenerate with feedback, approve, or discard.

 • Post regeneration with feedback.
-When a draft does not work, the reviewer’s feedback feeds the next generation pass.
-Performance data shapes framework refinement over the following weeks.
+When a draft does not work, the reviewer’s feedback feeds the next generation pass for that post or campaign.

 Apaya uses third-party AI providers to generate marketing content from your Brand Framework, campaign guidance, and account context.
 The full security and procurement story sits on the SSO and access control page.